Dry peppermint leaves for tea and beauty

 What happens during the drying process

-There’s a good deal of moisture in mint leaves so the drying process will leave you with much less than you started with.
+Peppermint leaves will dry into a fraction of the size you began with.
 I’d estimate that it reduces down to around 1/8th the original size and maybe even a little less than that – you can see the difference between what you begin with and what you end with in the two pictures in the ‘Oven Method’ section below.

 Food Dehydrator Method

 Pick your peppermint, rinse it with cool water, and allow to dry.
 Next, pluck the leaves from the stems and place them in a thin layer on the racks of your food dehydrator.
-The one I use is from Stockli and can be found here on Amazon.co.uk: Stockli Timer Dehydrator with Steel Mesh Trays.
+The one I use is from Stockli.
 In the USA, I recommend this food dehydrator.

 Dry at 40°C/105°F for three to five hours or until the leaves are brittle and crumble when rolled between your fingers.
 Allow to fully cool down before you store the dried peppermint in jars.